isuruwg/pc-setup/README.md

 ### 1.1.1.
 Updating submodules to latest

 By default, the above commands only get the submodule versions that were used in the last commit of this repo.
+You can check what's changed in the submodule in the remote by doing `git fetch` followed by a `git merge` to merge the upstream branch to update the local files (from within the submodule folder).

-However, if you want to get updates from the submodules to use the latest version, you can do `git submodule update --remote`
+If you just want to get updates from the submodules, overwrite what's in local to use the latest version, you can do `git submodule update --remote`

 # 2. Install i3